alllex/open-core-with-enterprise-gradle-project/README.md

 This build demonstrates how to have a project that has an open-core (public sources) and optional enterprise extensions (private sources).

+## Setup

-The key is that during Gradle configuration time we look up `enterprise-extensions` directory on disk and include its contents into the main source set, but only if it exists.
+During Gradle configuration time in the [app's build file](app/build.gradle.kts) we look up `enterprise-extensions` directory on disk and include its contents into the main source set, but only if it exists.
 If it does exist, then not only will it participate in the build executed via command line, but also an IDE would pick it up and allow to use all IDE features transparently between open-source and enterprise sources.